frz2005/DAB103/README.md

 # DAB103
-This is a class project for DAB103 group Insight
+# This is a class project for DAB103 group Insight
-This is phase#1 which is dedicated to basic EDA
+# This is phase#1 which is dedicated to basic EDA
+# This is Maryam's P1 work.